Classroom Programs for

 Students discover threats to our water systems and the scientific tools and methods which are used to determine the health of our water.
 Students work in small groups to test water samples from the Yolo Basin Foundation’s wetland ponds, recording pH, dissolved oxygen, temperature, oxidation reduction potential, conductivity, total dissolved solids, salinity, and turbidity.
 Classes have the option to participate in a local field trip to test water in the Yolo Bypass Wildlife Area, contributing to real scientific data.
 (Please specify in the reservation if you would like to schedule a field day and how many.
 See “Field Day” pricing below.)

 - Teachers are required to lead the second station.
-Teachers will be prepared ahead of time, provided with the station’s write-up, script and prompts on materials.
+Teachers will be prepared ahead of time, provided with the activity’s script/write-up and prompts on materials.

-- We can accommodate 1-3 programs or classes per date.
+- We can accommodate 1-3 of the same program per date.

-- Due to program materials, the program needs to be set-up in one location on the school campus, where students are walked to the program location from their home room.
-This location could be in one classroom, an auditorium, library, or an area outside.
-All outside or one station inside and one outside are both good options.
+- Due to program materials and set-up, the program needs to be set-up in one location on the school campus, where students are walked to the program location from their home room.
+This could be in one classroom location, the auditorium, library, or an outside field/area.
+All outside or one station inside and one outside are good options.

 - A 15 minute re-set time is required between programs.